ulif/vagrant-pulp/fedora23/README.md

     $ vagrant box add fedora/23-cloud-base

-downloads, checks and installs the box image from hashicorp.
+downloads, checks and installs the box image from hashicorp (when asked, pick the `virtualbox` option).
 If you go this way, you're done and can proceed with next section.

 The long way: